mcusim/MCUSim/README.md

 	# cmake ..
 	# make install clean

-Release version can be compiled the very similar way.
-You'll have to call `cmake -DCMAKE_BUILD_TYPE=Release ..`.
+Debug version can be compiled the very similar way.
+You'll have to call `cmake -DCMAKE_BUILD_TYPE=Debug ..`.

 ### FreeBSD
-Debug version of the suite can be compiled and installed using package manager `pkg` (FreeBSD 10 and above) or via collection of ports to solve
+Release version of the suite can be compiled and installed using package manager `pkg` (FreeBSD 10 and above) or via collection of ports to solve
 dependencies: